William Merriman: Football career

 In 1875–76, the Engineers defeated High Wycombe 15–0 in the first round of the cup, before going out 3–1 to Swifts, and in the following year they were eliminated in a fourth round defeat by Cambridge University.

 Merriman served on the FA committee between 1874 and 1877.

 Tributes

 In the September 1896 edition of The Sapper, a memoir was published praising Merriman's contribution to sport at the Royal Engineers:

 Who does not remember the Major Merriman of twenty years ago who was never more delighted than when organizing sports – football, cricket and other matches – for the sapper's pleasure?
 I can see him now, in winter time, coming out on the Barrack Square with a football under his arm and giving a mighty kick, shouting out for the men to come and join him, and in less time than I can write it, the barracks would be swarming and there would be rare fun.

 Personal life

-Merriman married Emily Jane Anna Elizabeth Somerset (1851–1923) at St Stephen's Church, South Kensington on 13 February 1872.
-She was the great-granddaughter of Henry Somerset, 5th Duke of Beaufort and the daughter of Colonel FitzRoy Molyneux Henry Somerset, also an officer in the Royal Engineers, and Jemima Drummond Nairne.
+Merriman married Emily Jane Anna Elizabeth Somerset at St Stephen's Church, South Kensington on 13 February 1872.
 Her brother, Arthur, played first-class cricket for Sussex.
 The couple had four children: